 October 16th 2010

 Lisa, Thank you so much for taking time to answer my question.
-In the morning, I will start giving my Dad the NV.
+In the morning, I will start adding NV to my Dad’s diet as part of a nutritional strategy to get some healthy nutrients into him.
 The way you have described your Aunt losing weight, sounds so much like my Dad.
-He is not interested in eating very much.
+He is not interested in eating very much and he’s frail.
 I will let you know how he does.
 What a blessing you have been to so many people.
 God has certainly given you a heart for others and our family is very thankful.
 Teri

 October 18th 2010